pupilfirst/wd401-scripts/Testing/milestone/README.md

 And integration tests as well.
 ![Integration tests](./integration-test.png)

+#### Submission Guidelines

+Submit a GitHub repository with file `l4-milestone.md`.
+This document should comprehensively outline the steps taken to implement the concepts learned at this level.
+The write-up is expected to include the following key details:

+- Configuration of Testing Framework: How you have configured a testing framework to run the test suite in your project.
+- Test Suite Coverage: How the entire application is covered in test suite using unit tests and integration tests.
+- Automatic Test Suite Execution on GitHub: How the test suite runs automatically when pushed to GitHub.
+- GitHub Actions Walkthrough: A walkthrough of GitHub actions that you have implemented.

 ## Script

 In this lesson, we will apply the concepts that we have learnt in this level to an existing Node.js project.